Worie/btt/docs/actions.md

 ### Actions

 The basic way of managing your Mac from BetterTouchTool are actions.
-To see the list of available actions please visit HERE
+To see the list of available actions please visit [api docs](https://worie.github.io/btt/api/classes/btt.html).

 ## Making actions
 Each action is a function that depending on it's type, may or may not require additional parameters.